-As complaints alleging violations of Public Officers Law §§ 73, 73-a and 74 must be filed with the Joint Commission on Public Ethics, the instructions for filing complaints with JCOPE are available on the LEC website.
-The Legislative Ethics Commission refers all parties who wish to file a complaint to JCOPE.
+As complaints alleging violations of Public Officers Law §§ 73, 73-a and 74 must be filed with the NYS Commission on Ethics and Lobbying in Government, the instructions for filing complaints with COELIG are available on the LEC website.
+The Legislative Ethics Commission refers all parties who wish to file a complaint to the NYS Commission on Ethics and Lobbying in Government.